Pepcus/ai-chatbot-api/README.md

 **Installation Steps**
 1) Login to your vercel account and create a postgres database there.
-2) Clone the repository from https://github.com/Pepcus/ai-chatbot-app on your computer.
+2) Checkout the code from from https://github.com/Pepcus/ai-chatbot-app (main branch) on your computer.
 3) Create a .env file in the root of the project and add the following configuration:
   - **OPENAI_API_KEY**=Your OpenAI API key
   - **AUTH_SECRET**=Generate a random secret: Generate Secret or use openssl rand -base64 32